skef/fontforge_coverage_tools/doc/ff_sfd_pseudoenc.md

 ## To check a file

-When the `--check` flag is added the script will not produce output and only report any errors and whether the current glyph order is the same as the order specified in the configuration file.
-When the order would not change it will return exit code 0 and when it would and there are no other issues it will return exit code 3.
+When the `--check` flag is added the script will not produce output and only report any warnings and whether the current glyph order is the same as the order specified in the configuration file.
+When the order would not change it will return exit code 0 and when it will print a message and return exit code 3.

 ## Other options